 Yoon Gwang-jo

-Korean ceramicist Yoon Gwang-jo is renowned for his innovative works inspired by traditional Korean buncheong ware.
+Korean ceramicist Yoon Gwang-jo, born in Hamheung, Hamgyeongnam-do (province in present-day North Korea)is renowned for his innovative works inspired by traditional Korean buncheong ware.
 Guided by his mentor Choi Sun-woo (1916–1984), the former director of the National Museum of Korea, Yoon became a pivotal figure in the movement to revive and reinterpret traditional buncheong ware in a contemporary context.

 As a dedicated Zen Buddhist, Yoon's practice is deeply rooted in Buddhist philosophy, striving for freedom and harmony with nature.
 In the 1980s, he shifted from wheel-thrown pottery to hand-building free forms.
 This technique helps him eliminate modern life's distractions while referencing traditional art and writings to infuse his work with peace and harmony.
 Yoon works in a mountain studio far from the distractions of the contemporary art scene, of which he is very much a part.
 Widely traveled and exhibited, he prefers the inspiration of nature and asceticism.
 For him, art is a solitary endeavour where trial, error, and patience are demanding teachers.